citkane/fetchmanager/README.md

 I haven't needed that yet.
 If you build the TS with a browser target, it will probably work.

 ## Why another `fetch` library?
-Because my attention span is limited.
+Because my attention span is rather limited...
 While working on an application that aggragates data from a number of API's with different rate rules and paging logic, I wanted something specific with zero dependencies.
 I wanted it to be as close to the native `fetch` syntax as possible.
 The result is this library.
 It has dramatically reduced my app's boilerplating.